 Sunday: 6:30 AM, 8:30 AM, 11 AM, 6 PM

 Devotions & Sacraments

-Rosary is recited daily at 6 am in the main church.
+Rosary is recited daily at 6 AM in the church.

-Rosary for Peace is at 4:15 pm on the 1st Saturday in the chapel.
+Rosary for Peace is at 4:15 PM on the 1st Saturday in the church.

 Eucharistic Adoration & Benediction